evazlimen/cholla-cosmo/docs/source/lux_test_calculation.rst

 1. In ``cholla/builds/make.type.hydro``, we need to make sure that the spatial reconstruction method is PPMP (not PLMC, which fails on Lux with this version of the code).
 This is the third flag down.

 We also need to add some setup and host files.
-These can all be found in the repo for this site: https://github.com/evazlimen/cholla-cosmo/tree/main/docs/setup_files
+These can all be found in the repo for this `website <https://github.com/evazlimen/cholla-cosmo/tree/main/docs/setup_filesl>`_.

 2. Add ``setup.lux.sh`` to the cholla/ directory: